pkardas/notes/books/ddia.md

 and consumers connecting to it as clients.
 Producers write messages, consumers receive them by reading them from the broker.
 By centralising the data in the broker, these systems can more easily tolerate clients that come and go.
-A consequence of queueing is also that consumers are generally asynchronous: when a producer send a message it normally only waits for the broker to confirm that it has buffered the message and it does not wait for the message to be consumed.
+A consequence of queueing is also that consumers are generally asynchronous: when a producer send a message it normally only waits for the broker to confirm that it has buffered the message, and it does not wait for the message to be consumed.

 Multiple consumers - when multiple consumers read messages in the same topic, two main patterns of messaging are used:

-- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.This pattern is useful then the messages are expensive to process and you want to bale to add consumers to parallelise the processing.
+- load balancing - each message is delivered to one of the consumers, so the consumers can share the work of processing the messages in the topic.This pattern is useful then the messages are expensive to process, and you want to bale to add consumers to parallelize the processing.
-- fan-out - each message is delivered to all of the consumers, equivalent of having several different batch jobs that read the same input file.
+- fan-out - each message is delivered to all the consumers, equivalent of having several batch jobs that read the same input file.

 Message brokers use acknowledgements: a client must explicitly tell the broker when it has finished processing a message so that the broker can remove it from the queue.